snyk/kubernetes-monitor/test/README.md

 This test runs whenever we commit to our `staging` branch, and at the moment may only run once concurrently since it uses the same cluster.

 Run with `npm run test:integration:openshift4`.

+### KinD with OLM ###

+This test helps us ensure our operator is installable and functioning on a plain k8s cluster.

+This test runs whenever we commit to any branch.

+Run with `npm run test:integration:kindolm:operator`.

 ### Package Managers ###